greenplum-db/gpdb-archive/gpdb-doc/markdown/best_practices/analyze.html.md

 Running `ANALYZE` on a large table can take a long time.
 If it is not feasible to run `ANALYZE` on all columns of a very large table, you can generate statistics for selected columns only using `ANALYZE table(column, ...)`.
 Be sure to include columns used in joins, `WHERE` clauses, `SORT` clauses, `GROUP BY` clauses, or `HAVING` clauses.

-For a partitioned table, you can run `ANALYZE` on just partitions that have changed, for example, if you add a new partition.
-Note that for partitioned tables, you can run `ANALYZE` on the parent \(main\) table, or on the leaf nodes—the partition files where data and statistics are actually stored.
+For a partitioned table, you can run `ANALYZE` just on partitions that have changed, for example, if you add a new partition.
+Note that for partitioned tables, you can run `ANALYZE` on the root partitioned table, or on the leaf partitions (files where data and statistics are actually stored).
 The intermediate files for sub-partitioned tables store no data or statistics, so running `ANALYZE` on them does not work.
-You can find the names of the leaf partition tables using the `pg_partition_tree()` function:
+You can find the names of the leaf partitions using the `pg_partition_tree()` function:

 ```
 SELECT * FROM pg_partition_tree( 'parent_table' );